 - Putting books away – We do a lot of reading in our family and mainly I like to read on the couch or the bed, so by the end of the day, there are usually several piles of books scattered around the house.
 They help collect the books and bring them back to the right shelves or baskets.

 - Throwing diapers away – This one is pretty explanatory.

 - Helping make my bed – I am an avid bed maker (I cannot remember more than a handful of days in the last twenty years that I have not made my bed), and my toddler loves to help gather up the pillows and heave them onto the bed while I do the sheets and comforter part of the bed-making.

-- Putting shoes away – We have a shoe basket in our laundry room, so everyone can reach them and whenever we come home, they are responsible for returning them to their little home.
-It’s great because I can also tell her to go get shoes on and she’ll do it.
+- Putting shoes away – We have a shoe basket both in our entryway and in our laundry room, so everyone can reach them and whenever we come home, they are responsible for returning them to their little home.
+It’s great because I can also tell my toddler to go get shoes on and she’ll do it.
 I also like to ask her to put MY shoes away too.

 Any chores for toddlers that have worked well in your home?

 If you liked this post about chores for toddlers, you might like these posts too: